 2. Halloween in London

-Now that the Hogwarts After Dark weekend seems to be sold out, you might have to go on a ghost tour in London instead.
-Plus, there will be plenty of club events and parades in the city during Halloween 2018.
-According to Visit London there are also night-time Halloween-themed museums and lots of other activities, such as ghost trains, haunted houses and spooky theatre plays.
+Now that Hogwarts After Dark weekend seems to be sold out, you might want to head out on a ghost tour of London instead.
+In addition, there will be plenty of club events and parades in the city during Halloween 2018.
+According to Visit London, there are also Halloween-themed museums open at night and lots of other activities, such as ghost trains, haunted houses and spooky theatre plays.

 3. Halloween in Transylvania